turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/authorization-in-rails.markdown

 end
 ```

-So, at a high level this should make sense: we've created a before action to check to see if a user is a current admin, but if we run the test we now have two errors because we haven't defined `current_admin?`.
+So, at a high level this makes sense: we've created a before action to check to see if a user is a current admin, but if we run the test we now have two errors because we haven't defined `current_admin?`.
 Let's define that the same place that we define `current_user` in our `ApplicationController`.

 ```
 # application_controller.rb